 Where possible we use email for communication because of its cheapness and immediacy.

-The DTRG uses two third party provider to deliver part of the services it provides.
-Third parties currently used:
+The DTRG uses only one third party provider to deliver part of the services it provides.
+The third party currently used:

 The DTRG will never sell its members' information to third parties, nor does it transfer data outside the UK.

 Members’ records are held during membership and for a period of twelve months after it ceases.
 If you wish your personal data to be erased more quickly than this, you should contact the DTRG’s Membership Secretary in writing.
 If you would like to access the information the DTRG holds about you (called a Subject Access Request) or to change the information held, or to cancel membership, please contact the Membership Secretary in writing.